m-jahn/genome-scale-models/README.md

 - The primary means of fructose uptake seems to be the ABC transporter (ATP dependent import).
 A second ATP-dependent reaction, fructokinase, then phosphorylates `fru --> f6p`.
 It is not clear if the alternative PEP-PTS dependent fructose uptake and phosphorylation exists in _R. eutropha_.
 Therefore the PEP-PTS reaction was silenced (more details, see Kaddor & Steinbuechel, 2011).
 - The original model only contains a lumped reaction for the CBB cycle.
 In order to include a working CBB cycle, two reactions need to be added, 1) Phosphoribulokinase `PRUK` (cbbP2, H16_B1389; cbbPp, PHG421) catalyzing phosphorylation of Ribulose-5-phosphate: `atp_c + rl5p_c --> adp_c + h_c + rb15bp_c`.
 And 2) Ribulose-1,5-bisphosphate carboxylase `RBPC` (cbbS2, H16_B1394; cbbL2, H16_B1395; cbbSp, PHG426, cbbLp, PHG427) catalyzing the addition of CO2: `co2_c + h2o_c + rb15bp_c --> 2.0 h_c + 2.0 3pg_c`.
 The metabolite Ribulose-1,5-bisphosphate was added and the original reaction `CBBCYC` silenced.
-- IDs for 391 metabolites were updated using `cobrapy-bigg-client`
+- IDs for 394 metabolites were updated using `cobrapy-bigg-client`
-- IDs for 455 reactions were updated using `cobrapy-bigg-client`
+- IDs for 484 reactions were updated using `cobrapy-bigg-client`
-- Annotation for 896 metabolites was added using `cobrapy-bigg-client`
+- Annotation for 900 metabolites was added using `cobrapy-bigg-client`
-- Annotation for 771 reactions was added using `cobrapy-bigg-client`
+- Annotation for 824 reactions was added using `cobrapy-bigg-client`
-- Annotation for 1265 genes was added using `bioservices.uniprot` and `bioservices.kegg`
+- Annotation for 127  5 genes was added using `bioservices.uniprot` and `bioservices.kegg`
-- Names were added for 53 reactions
+- Names were added for 51 reactions
-- 29 duplicated reactions were removed
+- 31 duplicated reactions were removed
+- Gene reaction rules were changed for 20 reactions
 - 7 incomplete gene annotations were removed or corrected (`ugpQ`, `H16_A2326gdpD`, `unknown`, `H16_A024`, `H16_A2911plsC1`, `plsC2`, `spontaneous`)

 **Memote score**